 The town isn’t that big, so you can easily see the best of San Gimignano in just half a day.
 Stroll around the old town, don’t miss Piazza della Cisterna and climb to the top of the Torre Grossa.
 Dating from 13th-century and 54 meters high, this is the tallest tower in San Gimignano and the only one that is open to the public.

-If you happen to visit on Thursday, come early as it’s a market day and the small town centre tends to get very busy.
+If you happen to visit on Thursday, come early as it’s a market day and the small town center tends to get very busy.

 Where to stay in San Gimignano

 It’s a small town that you can visit in just a few hours and since it’s located very close to San Gimignano, you can easily visit both these towns in one day.
-Stroll down the historical town centre of Volterra – it has a great atmosphere, especially in the evening.
+Stroll down the historic town center of Volterra – it has a great atmosphere, especially in the evening.

 The medieval wall surrounding Volterra was built in the 13th century and six gates allow entry through the wall into the center of the city.
 Don’t miss Porto All’Arco.